gtalus/GURPSInitTool/docs/combat.rst

 Combat Tracking
 =================

+Various combat tracking and automation functions are provided by the initiative table to streamline the flow of an encounter.
+The Settings dialog, accessible under the Edit menu of the main window, has numerous options to control how they work.

+.. note:: These combat functions only apply to combatants in the main initiative table, and are not enabled for those in the Groups Manager.

 Automation
 ----------

-Which types of combatants are subject to automation is user configurable through the Settings dialog, which is accessible under the Edit menu of the main window.
-By default, combatants of type 'ally', 'neutral', and 'enemy' are automated.
-Each automation function can also be disabled or enabled individually.
+By default, combatants of type 'Ally', 'Neutral', and 'Enemy' are automated.
+Which types of combatants are subject to automation is user configurable.
+Individual automation functions can also be disabled or enabled.

 .. image:: _static/20_automation_options.png
    :align: left